waitinfuture/emapreduce/intl.en-US/User Guide/Kerberos authentication/Ram Certification.md

     done
     ```

--   The Gateway administrator adds the test user account on the Gateway machine
+-   The gateway administrator adds the test user account on the Gateway machine

     ```
     useradd test
     ```

--   The Gateway administrator configures the basic Kerberos environment
+-   The gateway administrator configures the basic Kerberos environment

     ```
     sudo su root